A fact that is in issue can be proved in two ways:

 Use of Circumstantial Evidence

 In many cases no one will have directly witnessed the facts which the prosecution must prove, and so they will need to rely on circumstantial evidence.
-In such cases, the ultimate inference which the jury will often be asked to draw is that of the accused’s guilt (Shepherd v R (1990) 170 CLR 573).
+In such cases, the ultimate inference which the jury will often be asked to draw is that of the accused’s guilt (Shepherd v The Queen (1990) 170 CLR 573).

 As there is nothing in the law that makes proof by circumstantial evidence unacceptable or suspect of itself (De Gruchy v R (2002) 211 CLR 85), circumstantial evidence can be used to prove the accused’s guilt in this way (Festa v R (2001) 208 CLR 593; Chamberlain v R (No 2) (1984) 153 CLR 521).